 So, can dogs eat applesauce?
-The answer is both yes and no. As with most things, moderation is key.
-There are benefits to feeding your dog applesauce, but you don’t want to go overboard.
-Here’s what else you’ll learn today:
+The answer is both yes and no. And, as with most things, moderation is key.

-- How to make homemade applesauce for dogs ✔️
+- The healthiest option is to make homemade applesauce yourself! ✔️

 Can Dogs Eat Applesauce?

 Applesauce is basically apples that have been pressed or puréed.
-It’s often used in baking and desserts, on the side with meat, as a sauce over ice cream or just eaten right out of the jar.
-It’s a versatile food that is typically easy to digest and provides some key nutrients for dogs.
+It’s often used in baking and desserts, on the side with meat, as a sauce over ice cream (or just eaten right out of the jar).
 So, can dogs eat applesauce?

 Yes!
 In fact, applesauce is high in dietary fiber, vitamins A and C, potassium, and other antioxidants.
-It may aid with weight reduction and digestion – all while being a sweet treat that your dog will enjoy.
-Make sure you get unsweetened applesauce without any added sugar or salt.
-As always, check with your veterinarian before offering them applesauce if your dog has specific nutritional requirements.
+It may aid with weight reduction and digestion – all while being a sweet treat.
+But, you need to get unsweetened applesauce without any added sugar or salt.
+As always, check with your veterinarian if you have more doubts.

 You can read more about dogs and apples, here!